LV 1871

 The Lebensversicherung von 1871 a.
 G. München (LV 1871) is a German life insurance company founded in 1871 and headquartered in Munich.
-LV 1871 specialises in life, pension and disability insurance.
-As a mutual insurance association, LV 1871 is exclusively committed to its customers.
-The company relies on approximately 8,500 independent insurance brokers to advise its customers.
+LV 1871 specializes in life, pension and disability insurance.

-General Information
+General information

 The LV 1871 company group is managed by: CEO Wolfgang Reichel; Klaus Math, responsible for products, underwriting and IT; and Hermann Schrögenauer, in charge of sales and marketing.
 The chairman of the supervisory board is Peter Hohenemser.

 The following subsidiaries are wholly owned by the parent company Lebensversicherung von 1871 a.G.
 München: